htd7z/Wordle/README.md

 * _removed 2d-list of tuples_

+### GAME INSTRUCTIONS
-* Use the console to guess a five-letter word within six tries.
+Use the console to guess a five-letter word within six tries.
-* Gray/Black highlighting means that the letter is not in the word at all.
+Gray/Black highlighting means that the letter is not in the word at all.
-* Yellow highlighting means that the letter is in the word, but in the wrong spot.
+Yellow highlighting means that the letter is in the word, but in the wrong spot.
-* Green highlighting means that the letter is in the word and is in the right spot.
+Green highlighting means that the letter is in the word and is in the right spot.

 _See documentation and Replit file below._